Your gas meter

 Meter location

-Nearly all gas meters are located outside, in an area with easy access and adequate ventilation.
-This is usually on the corner of the house, opposite the driveway.
+Nearly all gas meters are located outside, with easy access and adequate ventilation.
+This is usually on the corner of the house.

 Meter clearance